Crime Prevention Tips

 - When driving, always wear your seatbelt and have your children in car seats, booster seats and seat belts.

 LARCENY FROM AUTOTheft from a vehicle is one of the most common crimes in the City of Kentwood.
 Many incidents involve vehicles that were left unlocked.
-In order to prevent these indicents from occuring, we highly encourage all citizens to acknowledge the following steps to reduce opportunities for thieves.
+In order to prevent these incidents from occurring, we highly encourage all citizens to acknowledge the following steps to reduce opportunities for thieves.

-- Lock your vehicle at ALL TIMES, even in your garage and when making short trips to convience stores, school, etc. Even if you do not keep valubles in your vehicle, always keep it locked.
+- Lock your vehicle at ALL TIMES, even in your garage and when making short trips to convenience stores, school, etc. Even if you do not keep valuables in your vehicle, always keep it locked.

-- Remove valuable items such as packages, cell phones, brief cases, GPS, Ipod's and laptop computers from cars during the overnight hours.
-Be mindful of leaving charging cables in plain view, as this may be an indictor of electronic valubles.
+- Remove valuable items such as packages, cell phones, laptop computer bags from cars during the overnight hours.
+Be mindful of leaving charging cables in plain view, as this may be an indictor of electronic valuables.

 - Lock valuables in the trunk of your car or conceal them from view in a vehicle that does not have a trunk.
 If you can see valuables, so can they.

 - Park in well-lit areas, driveways, or garages.